jepusto/metaselection/README.md

 ## Installation

-You can install the development version of the package from GitHub with:
+You can install the development version of the package, along with a vignette demonstrating how to use it, from GitHub with:

 ``` r
 remotes::install_github("jepusto/metaselection", build_vignettes = TRUE)
 ```

-It may take a few minutes to install the package with the vignette.
+It may take a few minutes to install the package and vignette.
 Setting `build_vignettes = FALSE` will lead to faster installation, although it will preclude viewing the package vignette.

 ## Example